 In this course, students will be instructed in the correct principles and methods of strength training as they experience a variety of weight training and plyometric exercises.
 The course is designed to develop power, endurance, speed, and strength.

 Physical fitness testing and subsequent grading occurs each quarter and utilizes the FITNESSGRAM testing series.
-Students who are unable to complete all required physical activities due to chronic injury or illness should not take this course, but instead take the regular physical education class.

-800 PRINCIPLES of COACHING and OFFICIATING

-801

-3 Periods/Cycle/Semester 1

-3 Periods/Cycle/Semester 2
+817 ADVANCED STRENGTH AND CONDITIONING 6 Periods/Cycle/Semester 1 6 Periods/Cycle/Semester 2